-Lesser Ape Origins and Fossils
+Small Ape Origins and Fossils

-Unfortunately, the fossil record for the lesser apes is meager, particularly in Miocene deposits.
+Unfortunately, the fossil record for the small (formerly "lesser") apes is meager, particularly in Miocene deposits.
 One possible early hylobatid is Laccopithecus robustus, a Late Miocene catarrhine from China (Harrison 2016).
-Although it does share some characteristics with modern gibbons and siamangs (including an overall small body size and a short face), Laccopithecus most likely represents a primitive stem catarrhine and is therefore distantly related to extant apes (Jablonski and Chaplin 2009).
-A more likely candidate for the hylobatid stem is another Late Miocene taxon from China, Yuanmoupithecus xiaoyuan (Table 8.1).
-Interpretation of its phylogenetic standing, however, is complicated by contradicting dental features-some of them quite primitive-which some believe best place Yuanmoupithecus as a stem hylobatid (Harrison 2016).
+Although it does share some characteristics with modern gibbons and siamangs (including an overall small body size and a short face), Laccopithecus most likely represents a plesiomorphic stem catarrhine and is therefore distantly related to extant apes (Jablonski and Chaplin 2009).
+A more likely candidate for the hylobatid stem is another Late Miocene taxon from China, Yuanmoupithecus xiaoyuan.
+Interpretation of its phylogenetic standing, however, is complicated by contradicting dental features-some of them quite plesiomorphic-which some believe best place Yuanmoupithecus as a stem hylobatid (Harrison 2016).
+Recently, a Middle Miocene Indian fossil ape, Kapi ramnagarensis, has extended the fossil record of small apes by approximately five million years.
+Its teeth are suggestive of a shift to a more frugivorous diet and it is likely a stem hylobatid (Gilbert et al. 2020).
 The history of Hylobatidae becomes clearer in the Pleistocene, with fossils representing extant genera.